-The origins of this religious festival is in the early 1960’s when a statue of the Christ Child was taken to Rome to be blessed by the Pope.
+The origin of this religious festival is from the early 1960s when a statue of the Christ Child was taken to Rome to be blessed by the Pope.
 When the statue returned, someone in the watching crowd called out, “The traveler has arrived!" and the statue became known from then on as the Niño Viajero.

 The Pase del Niño Viajero is the second in a series of Cuencan Pasadas celebrating the Infant Jesus.
-The first takes place on the the first Sunday of Advent.
-The third is the Pase del Niño on the first of January, and the last is the Pase del Niño Rey, on the fifth of January on the day before the Dia de los Reyes Magos, Epihany, when children receive presents from the Magi.
+The first takes place on the first Sunday of Advent.
+The third is the Pase del Niño on the first of January, and the last is the Pase del Niño Rey, on the fifth of January on the day before the Dia de los Reyes Magos, Epiphany, when children receive presents from the Magi.

 In Quito, as in the rest of Ecuador, Christmas festivities are a mix of religious, civic, and personal celebrations.
 During the month of December, Pesebres, or nativity scenes, are erected in various locales.
 They are often quite elaborate, with traditional scenes of the manger, and figures clothed in local or Ecuadorian costumes.
-Sometimes, the figures in the pesebre are real, men, women and children performing the ancient story.
+Sometimes, the figures in the pesebre are real men, women, and children performing the ancient story.
 In addition, there are the Novenas, public gatherings of prayer, hymns, religious poetry accompanied by incense, hot chocolate, and cookies.

-On Christmas Eve, families enjoy the Cena de Nochebuena, which traditionally includes stuffed turkey or chicken, grapes and raisins, salads, rice with cheese, local produce and wine or chicha.
+On Christmas Eve, families enjoy the Cena de Nochebuena, which traditionally includes stuffed turkey or chicken, grapes and raisins, salads, rice with cheese, local produce, and wine or chicha.
 At midnight, the Misa del Gallo, a long mass, attracts huge numbers and December 25 is a family day with gifts and visits.

-Following the Christmas celebratiions, Ecuadorians create effigies or dolls stuffed with hay and fireworks.
+Following the Christmas celebrations, Ecuadorians create effigies or dolls stuffed with hay and fireworks.
 These figures are representations of disliked people, national or local officials, famous people or folkloric characters and will be ignited on New Year's Eve, at the Fiesta de Año Viejo.